Optimizing the Hit Finding Algorithm for Liquid Argon TPC Neutrino Detectors Using Parallel Architectures: Conclusions

 \section{Conclusions}

 The hit finding algorithm used by liquid argon experiments has been optimized for execution on parallel CPU architectures.
 This required multi-threading the algorithm at multiple levels and replacing the \texttt{Minuit}+\texttt{ROOT} minimization with a vectorized implementation of the Levenberg-Marquardt method.
-In a standalone environment vectorization with \icc and the AVX-512 instruction set are found make the hit finding algorithm twice as fast.
+In a standalone environment vectorization with \icc and the AVX-512 instruction set are found to make the hit finding algorithm twice as fast.
 With this setup, multi-threading at the event and sub-event levels led to speedups of up to 100 times on a KNL and 30 times on a SKL.

 This version of the hit finding algorithm has been integrated into \larsoft for use by liquid argon experiments.
 The new algorithm was found to be 7-12 times faster, depending on the experiment, than the original before parallelization, while producing identical physics results.
-Vectorization and multi-threading performance within \larsoft is found to be similar to that of the standalone.
+Vectorization and multi-threading performance within \larsoft is found to be similar to that of the standalone when similar conditions are used in both.

 Looking ahead, this hit finder can be used to improve the time required to process data from liquid argon experiments.
 In addition to decreasing the processing time required in traditional production environments such as on the Open Science Grid~\cite{osg1, osg2}, the tools explored in this work can enable efficient LArTPC data processing workflows at CPU-based HPC facilities, such as ALCF Theta by using all of the available parallel resources, and therefore the HPC systems to their full capacity.
-This work can be expanded to apply similar techniques to the optimization of other algorithms, and to efficiently use GPU computing resources.
+This work can be expanded to apply similar techniques to the optimization of other algorithms.